uptech/appfit-swift-sdk/Documentation/GET_STARTED.md

 # AppFit for Swift

-The Flutter SDK allows you to drop-in analytic tracking, direct to your AppFit project.
+The Swift SDK allows you to drop-in analytic tracking, direct to your AppFit project.

 ## Getting Started